tadachi/match-follows-for-twitch/README.md

 And It can also find the follows that one person has but the other doesn't and vice versa.

+Discover more streams to follow based on the streamers YOU follow!

 #### Screenshots
 [Screenshot 01](https://raw.githubusercontent.com/tadachi/match-follows-for-twitch/master/screenshot01.png)